Skip to content

 Verify that the instance is running and passes both status checks

 Check the Amazon EC2 console to verify that the instance is running.
-To troubleshoot status check issues, see Why is my EC2 Linux instance unreachable and failing its status checks?
+To troubleshoot status check issues, see How do I troubleshoot status check failures on my Amazon EC2 instance?

 Check the instance's security group and network ACL configuration